TwilioDevEd/marketing-notifications-rails/README.md

 ## Local Development

-Clone this repository and cd into the directory then.
+1. First clone this repository and cd into it

   ```
   $ git clone git@github.com:TwilioDevEd/marketing-notifications-rails.git